THE EBRE LANGUAGE –

 Gender and meaning.
-Yod is a masculine letter, so it has a harder sound.
+Y is a masculine letter, so it has a harder sound.

 Energy Center.
-The yod relates to the ninth energy center.
-The ninth energy center on everyone’s body is the second octave of, and related to, the second energy center (7 + 2 = 9).
+The Y relates to the ninth energy center.
+The ninth energy center is the second octave of, and related to, the second energy center (7 + 2 = 9).
 The ninth energy center has to do with the mental aspect of the emotions and the mental aspect of sexual and other intimate relationships.

+Examples.
 Yes.
-This word is similar to the word in the ancient Hebrew dialect for a positive response.
-It is a mental response, and it carries a lot of positive emotion with it, so it begins with a Y. In the older Hebrew dialect, the word is spelled and pronounced more like yesh.
+This is also a word in Ebre.
+It means a positive mental response, and it carries a lot of positive emotion with it, so it begins with a Y.

 Yeshua. (with emphasis on the first syllable).
-We believe this was the real name of Jesus.
+This was the actual name of Jesus.
 It means a type of love that is mental with emotional power.

 Yaweh.(with emphasis on the first syllable.)
 This is one of the sacred names of God in the old testament of the Bible.
 Some Jewish people do not even pronounce this word, considering it too holy too utter.

 This word means the living, everlasting light.
-It begins with the yod because in the older dialect it refers to certain mental qualities of God or the universe.
-Other names for God in the Bible such as adonai and elohim refer to different qualitites of God or the universe.
+It begins with Y because in Ebre it refers to certain mental qualities of God.

-This is the tenth letter.
+This is the tenth letter of the Ebre alphabet.
 It corresponds to the letter L in English.

 Gender and meaning.
-Lamed is another feminine letter because it follows the yod, a masculine letter.
+L is another feminine letter because it follows the Y, a masculine letter.

 Energy center.
 The tenth Hebrew letter corresponds to the tenth energy center.
 This is the second octave of the third energy center (7 + 3 = 10).
 If you recall, the third energy center is called the solar plexus center.
 It has to do with power, control, ego and beliefs.
 The tenth center continues this idea, but on a more mental level.

 Pronunciation.
-The lamed is pronounced the same as the L in English, in all cases.
+The L in Ebre is pronounced the same as the L in English.

 Energy center.
-The eleventh center is the second octave of the fourth or heart center (7 + 4 = 11).
-The fourth center has to do with social life, business, associates, colleagues, friends and other social relationships.
-The eleventh center has to do with mental aspects of the social and business life of a human being.
+The letter p corresponds to the second octave of the fourth energy center (7 + 4 = 11).
+The fourth energy center has to do with friends and social interaction.
+Words in Ebre starting with or even just containing the p often have to do with mental aspects of social interactions or friendships.

-This is the twelfth letter of the ancient dialect.
+This is the twelfth letter of the Ebre alphabet.

 Gender and meaning.
-Mem is a very important feminine letter.
+M is a very important feminine letter.
 In fact, the M is a feminine sound in many languages.
 For example, feminine English words include mother, marriage, multiply, madam and maternal.
-Feminine names include Mary, Maria, Miriam, Martha, Margaret, Emma, and Emily,.
-It is a soft, gentle sound that feels very good.
+Feminine names include Mary, Maria, Miriam, Martha, Margaret, Melissa, Emma, and Emily.
+It is a soft, gentle feminine sound.

 Energy center.
 The twelfth letter corresponds to the twelfth energy center located above the head of every person.
 This center is the second octave of the fifth physical energy center or throat center (7 + 5 = 12).
 It has to do with the mental aspects of creative expression.
-Often, Hebrew words beginning with mem are about a feminine creative expression.
+Often, words in the Ebre language that begin with M are about a feminine creative expression.

 Few women operate at this level today.
 Most are too suppressed to do so.
 An example of one of them was the late Mother Theresa of Calcutta, India (see our article about her).
 This city was merely one of the first of 517 cities around the world where she set up homes for the poor, sick and dying around the world.
 She was quite a remarkable power on earth.

 Another woman who operated at this level was the late Margaret Thatcher of Great Britain.
 She turned her nation around from a socialist mess to a capitalist power after World War II.
-Recently, Mrs. Thatcher has been vilified in the British press, so that most people in that nation and ours have discredited her.
-However, she was a wonderful leader.
-Another was Florence Nightingale (see the article about her.)
+Recently, some have tried to discredit and downplay the achievements of Mrs. Thatcher.
+In truth, she was a remarkable leader.
+Another such person was Florence Nightingale (see the article about her.)